karimalik/telegram-bot/README.md

-# Telegram Bot using node js
+# Telegram Bot for you channel

 ## Installation